iter8-tools/iter8/mkdocs/docs/reference/apispec.md

       criteria:
         objectives:
         # mean latency should be under 50 milliseconds
-        - metric: mean-latency
+        - metric: iter8-system/mean-latency
           upperLimit: 50
         # 95th percentile latency should be under 100 milliseconds
-        - metric: 95th-percentile-tail-latency
+        - metric: iter8-system/95th-percentile-tail-latency
           upperLimit: 100
         # error rate should be under 1%
-        - metric: error-rate
+        - metric: iter8-system/error-rate
           upperLimit: "0.01"
       indicators:
       # report values for the following metrics in addition those in spec.criteria.objectives